404Setup/Sewlia/README.md

 which can relieve me from boredom.

 ## Features
+- Based on Folia
+- Built-in Maven download source acceleration
+- A little legacy from my first two works
+- Sewlia VT2 (Still a little bit short)
+- Micro-improved TPS commands
 - Some vanilla abilities
+- Some fixes
 - Optimization borrowed from everywhere
-- Some fixes
 - I don't know

 ## Temporarily unavailable